GildedPleb/hab-guide/docs/Introduction/who.md

 :::warning THIS SHOULDN'T BE YOUR FIRST NODE

-This should not be anyone's _first_ node unless they are already a Site Reliability Engineer, or have other real operational experience with servers.
+This should not be anyone's _first_ node unless they are already a Site Reliability Engineer, or have other real operational experience with servers and/or container orchestration.

 :::